p2p-energy-trading/frontend/.github/instructions/Proses Bisnis P2P Energy Trading.instructions.md

 - Settlement trigger customization
 - Component-specific settings

-This domain knowledge serves as the foundation for understanding the EnerLink system architecture, business processes, and technical implementation details.
+This domain knowledge serves as the foundation for understanding the EnerchainX system architecture, business processes, and technical implementation details.